-DDS Incentives and Grants
+DDS Incentives and Grants (Michael's Section)

 In FY 2021/2022 DDS received \$10M to develop the Employment Grant with the purpose to increase CIE opportunities for individuals served by regional centers.
 Grantees were to utilize new, innovative, best, or promising practices to support career pathways for youth and adults with intellectual and developmental disabilities and provide opportunities for competitive integrated employment.
-Forty-five projects were awarded the Employment Grant and began work in January 2022.
+Forty-five projects were awarded the Employment Grant and began work in January 2023.